 According to The Journal News, Green, 16, was captain of the junior varsity cheerleading team at Mount Vernon High School.
 The defendant was a member of an independent cheerleading team Green had previously been a member of.

 The stabbing occurred minutes after Green participated in a celebration for Mount Vernon’s state champion basketball team, CBS2 New York reported.
-Green was stabbed using a knife that the defendant had shown off on social media before.
+Green was stabbed using a knife that the defendant

 The stab wounds were to Green’s back and side.
 In spite of an officer’s attempts to intervene in the attack, Green died on the way to the hospital.